solana-labs/solana/docs/src/cli/transfer-tokens.md

 ```

 The output will contain the public key after the text `pubkey:`.
 Copy the
 public key.
-We'll use it in the next step.
+We will use it in the next step.

 ```text
 ============================================================================